ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab2.md

  Each RedHat Linux server requires a dedicated logical volume for the RDQM data.
 This normally means a separate disk associated with the VM or bare metal machine dedicated to the RDQM data.
 If the server is being specially provisioned for IBM MQ, this is unlikely to be a major issue.
 * **Split Brain**:
  The quorum based approach to electing primaries greatly reduces the chances of a split brain situation occurring, but does not completely remove all edge cases.
-* **RedHat Enterprise Linux 7.3, 7.4, 7.5, 7.6, or 7.7**:
+* **RedHat Enterprise Linux x86-64**:
- The RDQM capability is currently supported on RedHat Enterprise Linux 7.3, 7.4, 7.5, 7.6, and 7.7.
-Depending on the environment, this may or may not be a significant restriction.
+ The RDQM capability is currently supported on RedHat Enterprise Linux x86-64 7.3 or higher, 8, and 9.

 To assist with the setup of RDQM, we’ve created a number of scripts and helper files.
 The following is based on the process required for a base RedHat Enterprise Linux 7.7 install.

 ## Lab Introduction